jing-bao/benchmarks/proposals/chipmunk-hourglass/README.md

 # Chipmunk Hourglass

 ## Overview
-The benchmark simulates a hourglass with grains of sand inside it and update the positions of the grains of sand by calling into the [Chipmunk2D](http://chipmunk-physics.net/) physics engine compiled from C into WebAssembly.
+The benchmark simulates an hourglass with grains of sand inside it and update the positions of the grains of sand by calling into the [Chipmunk2D](http://chipmunk-physics.net/) physics engine compiled from C into WebAssembly.

 The benchmark is based on https://codelabs.developers.google.com/codelabs/hour-chipmunk/index.html#0 but modified to be headless.